offensive-vk/auto-repo-sync/README.md

 # Auto Repo Sync

-Git Repo Sync enables you to synchronize code to other code management platforms, such as GitLab, Github, Bitbucket etc.
+This Action *Auto Repo Sync* enables you to synchronize code to other code management platforms, such as GitLab, Github, Bitbucket etc.

 ## Example